sobolevn/git-secret/man/man1/git-secret-hide.1.md

 ## DESCRIPTION
 `git-secret-hide` creates an encrypted version (typically called `filename.txt.secret`) of each file added by `git-secret-add` command.
-Now anyone enabled via 'git secret tell' can can decrypt these files.
+Now anyone enabled via `git secret tell` can can decrypt these files.
 Under the hood, `git-secret` uses the keyring in `.gitsecret/keys` and user's secret keys to decrypt the files.

 It is recommended to encrypt (or re-encrypt) all the files in a `git-secret` repo each